Autodesk Fusion Features | Autodesk Fusion | Autodesk

 Turning

-Programme 2D turned parts using a suite of dedicated turning strategies.
-Verify your turning toolpaths with stock simulation.
-Identify errors or collisions with the model, stock, tools and workholding.
+Program 2D turned parts using a suite of dedicated turning strategies.
+Verify your turning toolpaths with stock simulation to identify errors or collisions with the model, stock, tools, and workholding.

 Turn-mill

-Produce more complex parts by combining milling and turning operations.
-Generate NC code for multi-tasking hardware, capable of supporting both styles of machining.
+Combine milling and turning operations together to generate NC code that can help you produce more complex parts using multi-tasking hardware capable of supporting both styles of machining.

 Setup probing and part inspection